MathiasSchindler/monacc/docs/status.md

 | Internal ELF emission | 🔄 Experimental |
 | No external assembler | 🔜 Planned |
 | No external linker | 🔜 Planned |

+---

+## Kernel (separate subproject)

+This repository also includes an optional kernel in kernel/ that is intended to run monacc-built userland under QEMU.
+Kernel progress and plans are tracked separately:

+- kernel/status.md (current implemented state; Phases 0–3 completed)
+- kernel/plan.md (roadmap, design notes, and monacc-specific kernel workarounds)